-Once you have your monitor in hand, it’s now time to connect it to your MacBook.
+After you get your monitor on your desk or in the office, you can connect it to your MacBook.

-On a MacBook Pro, you have two options: HDMI or Mini DisplayPort/Thunderbolt.
+On an older MacBook Pro, you have two options: HDMI or Mini DisplayPort/Thunderbolt.
 As mentioned earlier, if your monitor has DVI, you can get Apple’s Mini DisplayPort to DVI adapter.
 If your monitor has HDMI, you can plug an HDMI cable in directly.

 If you have a MacBook Air, your only options is Mini DisplayPort/Thunderbolt.
 With that said, you’ll either need the above adapter or a Mini DisplayPort to HDMI adapter.

-With the 12-inch MacBook, it’s a bit more tricky, but to connect a DVI monitor to it, you’ll need a DVI to HDMI adapter, as well as USB-C adapter.
+With the 12-inch MacBook or new MacBook Pro, it’s a bit more tricky, but to connect a DVI monitor to it, you’ll need a DVI to HDMI adapter, as well as USB-C adapter.
 Or if you’re using HDMI, you can simply just get the USB-C adapter.

 The less options you have as far as ports go, the more complicated it gets, but there’s always a way.